Asian Chicken Cranberry Salad (Video!)

 Do you love a good Asian Chicken Salad?
 Try the flavors of this Asian Chicken Cranberry Salad; delicious potluck, holiday salad or main dish!
 WATCH THE VIDEO.

-But first, this simple Asian Chicken Salad is perfect for Mother’s Day, Memorial Day, Father’s Day, and the summer months ahead!
+Think ahead to Mother’s Day, Memorial Day, Father’s Day, and the summer months ahead!
 The ingredients of this Asian Chicken Cranberry Salad are so versitile, but the real flavor is in the dressing!
-Watch the video below to see how delicious and easy this recipe is.

 Ingredients for Asian Chicken Salad

 - Dried cranberries, we use Orange Cranberries from Trader Joe’s

 - Sesame sticks (found in the bulk aisle at grocery store – optional)